client-ts/client.ts/README.md

 * **TypeScript First:** Enjoy full type safety and autocompletion for a more robust and maintainable codebase.
 Say goodbye to runtime errors and hello to developer productivity.
 * **Redux-Inspired Structure:**  Organize your API interactions with a clear, resource-based structure, making your code easier to understand, maintain, and scale.
-* **Flexible and Customizable:**  Use the built-in `fetch` API or easily integrate with other HTTP libraries like Axios.
-Tailor Client.ts to your specific needs.
 * **Powerful Hooks System:**  Intercept and modify requests and responses globally, per resource, or even per route.
 Implement custom logic like authentication, logging, or data transformation with ease.
 * **Leveled Headers:** Define headers at the client, resource, route, or hook level for granular control and reduced boilerplate.
 * **Simplified Route Definitions:** Define static routes with simple strings or dynamic routes with functions, providing flexibility for complex API interactions.